Helpful prior learning:

 (Credit: Wilfried Wende, Pexels license)

 In the decades ahead, the state’s role in leading regeneration will be large.
-It must meet basic needs while guiding the economy away from extraction and towards restoration.
+It must meet basic needs while guiding the economy away from extraction and towards strengthening social and ecological systems.
 Much of this work will not bring the profits private investors expect, so public finance must take the lead.

 States have four main ways to raise money: collecting taxes, borrowing, receiving transfers or loans from international organisations or other states, and creating money.